cosmos/ibc/spec/client/ics-008-wasm-client/README.md

 ### State update

 Function `updateState` will perform a regular update for the Wasm client.
 It will add a consensus state to the client store.
-If the header is higher than the lastest height on the `clientState`, then the `clientState` will be updated.
+If the header is higher than the latest height on the `clientState`, then the `clientState` will be updated.

 ```typescript
 interface UpdateStateMsg {